greenelab/deep-review/sections/06_discussion.md

 A second strategy for addressing the computational inefficiency of perturbation-based approaches is to propagate an important signal from a target output neuron backwards through the layers to the input layer in a single backpropagation-like pass.
-A classic example of this calculating the gradients of the output w.r.t. the input [@tag:Simonyan2013_deep] to compute a "saliency map".
+A classic example of this is calculating the gradients of the output with respect to the input [@tag:Simonyan2013_deep] to compute a "saliency map".
 Bach et al. [@tag:Bach2015_on] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the elementwise product of the gradient and input [@tag:Shrikumar2017_learning
 @tag:Kindermans2016_investigating].
-Several variants of gradients exist which differ in their handling of the ReLU nonlinearity.
+Several variants of gradients exist, which differ in their handling of the ReLU nonlinearity.
 While gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks [@tag:Zeiler2013_visualizing] zero-out the importance signal if the